-For thousands of Belgian people, the signing of the Armistice on 11 November 1918 marked the beginning of another grim struggle that was to last for decades
+For thousands of Belgian people, Armistice Day 1918 marked the beginning of another grim struggle that was to last for decades.

 Armistice Day 1918 marked the end of the First World War.
 It’s easy to think of the relief and optimism sweeping across Europe that the signing of the peace treaty must have brought.
 Perhaps we have visions of people returning to their homes in previously occupied territories, greeting loved ones, restocking the shops, and getting “back to normal”.
 Or we imagine citizens and soldiers dancing in the streets of villages and towns, to the pealing of church bells.